 Ahnnica Baade, MA

-Ahnnica Baade, MA is a School-Linked Mental Health Therapist in Cambridge, MN with high school students and their families.
+Ahnnica Baade, MA is a Licensed Professional Clinical Counselor with the Minnesota Board of Behavioral Health and Therapy.
+She is currently a School-Linked Mental Health Therapist in Cambridge, MN with high school students and their families.
+She also sees clients at the Cambridge outpatient office as well as co-facilitates Adolescent DBT.
 She received her Bachelor of Arts in Psychology and minors in Family Social Science and Family Violence Prevention at the University of Minnesota.
 She received her Master of Arts from Bethel University in Counseling Psychology.
-She is currently working toward licensure in Marriage and Family Therapy and a certificate in Child and Adolescent Mental Health.

 Sheila Grow, MSW, LGSW

 Sheila Grow received her Master’s Degree in Social Work from the College of St. Scholastica.
 She is a Licensed Graduate Social Worker and is working towards obtaining her Independent Clinical licensure.